SWFSC/viame-web-noaa-gcp/docs/admin-general.md

 ## Data backup

+Data in GCS Storage buckets are quite [durable](https://cloud.google.com/blog/products/storage-data-transfer/understanding-cloud-storage-11-9s-durability-target).
+See the [GCS Storage docs](https://cloud.google.com/storage/docs) for more details about data redundancy, versioning, etc.

-Within GCP, you can create a [Snapshot Schedule](https://cloud.google.com/compute/docs/disks/scheduled-snapshots) to create snapshot backups of your disk(s).
+You can create a GCP [Snapshot Schedule](https://cloud.google.com/compute/docs/disks/scheduled-snapshots) to create snapshot backups of your disk(s).

 ### Sample Terraform Block